LucasDelfino92/morrowindsharp/readme.md

 ### How much space do I need to install these mods?

-Roughly 9GB.
-Morrowind Enhanced Textures and AURA accounts for most of the space, and are entirely optional (as all nearly all mods recommended).
+Roughly 9GB, of which Morrowind Enhanced Textures and AURA account for the majority of space needed.

 ### Is this modlist compatible with OpenMW?